 - Supports flippy-modded Panasonic drives for reading 5.25" flippy disks in a single pass.

-Full software & documentation is available online from the creator's GitHub repository, but here's a quick start:
+Full software & documentation is available online from the creator's GitHub repository, including specific v4.1 setup info, but here's a quick start:

 If you want to be sure not to write to any floppy disk, remove the Write Inhibit Jumper.

 Connect the floppy drive to the Greaseweazle using the 34-pin header and a ribbon cable.
-Note the position of Pin 1, on the left.
+Note the position of Pin 1 at the top left.

-The silver connector at the bottom-left is a USB 2.0 Type B connector (square).
-Connect your own USB 2.0 B-to-A or 3.0 B-to-C cable between the Greaseweazle and your computer.
+The silver connector at the bottom-right is a USB-C connector.
+Connect your own USB C-to-A (USB 2.0) or C-to-C cable between the Greaseweazle and your computer.
+(Cable not included.)

-(Optional) If you need to debug the Greaseweazle, or wish to connect a reset button, use the Debug Header or Reset Switch Pads.
+(Optional) If you need to debug the Greaseweazle, or wish to connect a reset button, use the Debug Header.

-This video demonstrates using the older F7 v1 board, using an external power supply, but the principles are the same.
+This video demonstrates using the older F7 v1 board, but the principles are the same.
 (We're working on a new video right now.)